 * There are twenty-four recognized subspecies of song sparrow with you to fifty-two unique forms that usually vary based on region.

 These tiny birds are very rarely still, and they flit about from branch to branch and across the ground looking for food.
 They enjoy parklands, fields, marshes, suburbs, and pastures.
 Song sparrows can live over a decade, but most only make it a year or two in the wild.
 They lay one to six brown and blue eggs per clutch and can have up to seven per mating season.
 Their incubation period is twelve days.

 Blue Jays are another known species of winter bird that are found in Minnesota.
 Some of these birds are also seen in the south during the fall season.
 You can easily identify these birds by their blue colour.
 They also have a crest-like figure on their heads.

 Blue Jays mostly feed on corn and sunflower seeds.
+They are mean and will fight other birds.
 Their voice resembles that of a hawk that scares other birds away and hence, keeps Blue Jays safe.
 These birds have a habit of storing a significant amount of food in their gular pouch.
 They also store food in the tree cavities and feed on it during the harsh weather conditions.

 Juncos also migrate to Minnesota during the harsh winter months.
 They mostly come from Canada and then return after February.
 These birds travel in small flocks and they feed on grass and seeds.
 They seek shelter in the evergreen trees and have a total population of more than 500 million.
 That is why they are the most common sight for the birders during the winters.